 If you are using a Hurom, you do not need to strain.
 You’ll have delicious drink once you run all the nuts through the juicer.
 If you want to add extras like honey, do so now, do not add it to the juicer.

-You can also do this with several other juicers with a similar design, like the Omega Vert Juicer.
+Keep in mind you can also do this with several other juicers with a similar design, just look at your juicers manual.

-I like the fact that the Vitamix will mix it all together for me.
+I like the fact that the Vitamix will mix it all together for me without any hassle.
 It also seems quicker.
 You need a nut milk bag or cheesecloth, though, and that part isn’t so fun.
 However, it makes saving the pulp for dehydrated treats much easier.

 Here’s the quick recipe for almond milk that I use with my Vitamix: